 COMMUNITY-BASED LEARNING (CBL)

-Founded at Rockford University in the early 1990s, our Community-Based Learning program is based on the conviction that Rockford University is a citizen of the community and that the community has a stake in Rockford University, as well.
+Founded at Rockford University in the early 1990s, our CBL program is based on the conviction that Rockford University is a citizen of the community and that the community has a stake in Rockford University, as well.
 The work that the students perform serves the dual function of providing a defined need for the community while also fulfilling a specific learning objective determined by the professor.

 From a Community Partner